ashkan-mokarian/infectio-mesa/README.md

 accordingly.
 You can also use arguments in CLI instead (type `--help` for available options).
 Then with python environment active, run: `python(3) infectio/models/vacv/run.py -c path/to/config.py [optional arguments]`.
 Note that this config file contains all the parameter settings for the full model.

-If you only intend to simulate the `dVGFdF11` case, then it is recommended to use the config file [dVGFdF11_default_config.ini](./examples/vacv-epithelial/dVGFdF11_default_config.ini) instead.
-This config file only contains relevant settings and turns off irrelevant parts of the simulation.

 ## Create a new model
 TBD